xamarin/dev-days-labs/HandsOnLab/README.md

-2. In `SpeakersPage.xaml.xs`, override `OnAppearing()` by adding the following method which tells the ListView to automatically refresh when the page appears on the screen:
+5. In `SpeakersPage.cs`, override `OnAppearing()` by adding the following method which tells the ListView to automatically refresh when the page appears on the screen:

 ```csharp
 public SpeakersPage()